StarChart-Labs/chronicler/CONTRIBUTING.md

 # Contributing

-Chronicler is currently in pre-alpha development - basic functionality is still being implemented.

-## Basic Requirements

-Pull requests should include:
+We welcome any contributions!
+If you wish to contribute:

+- Fork the `chronicler` repository
+- Clone your fork to your development machine
+- Run `./gradlew clean build` to confirm you are starting from a working Setup
+ - Please report any issues with this build step in the GitHub project's issues
+- Create a branch for your work
+- Setup your deveopment environment (see below)
-- Minimum side-effect changes
+- Make changes
-- Documented methods, classes, etc
-- Tests (where possible)
-- Changelog entries

-## Libraries Used

-Chronicler is currently written against Java 1.8.
-Testing use the TestNG framework, and the mock testing library of choice is mockito
+- Run `./gradlew clean build` to test your changes locally
+- Push your branch to your Fork
+- Make a Pull Request against the `master` branch

 ## Development Environment Setup

-It is recommended to create an isolated Eclipse workspace for Chronicler.
-You should also import the standard formatting and save settings from eclipseConfiguration:
+Currently, Eclipse is the supported IDE for development of Chronicler.
+It is recommended to create an isolated workspace for StarChart Labs projects.
+You should also import the standard StarChart Labs formatting and save settings from the [eclipse-configuration repository](https://github.com/StarChart-Labs/eclipse-configuration)

-- `Java > CodeStyle > Cleanup` is imported from cleanup.xml
-- `Java > CodeStyle > Formatter` is imported from codeformatter.xml
-- `Java > CodeStyle > Code Templates` is imported from codetemplates.xml

-It is also recommended to turn on "save actions", under the Java Editor settings, to format saved lines and perform other cleanup operations

-Once settings are configured, use the Eclipse BuildShip plug-in to import all projects from the root of the repository
+## General Standards

+In general, pull requests should:
+- Be small and focused on a single improvement/bug
+- Include tests for changed behavior/new features
+- Match the formatting of the existing code
+- Have documentation for added methods/classes and appropriate in-line comments
+- Have additions to the CHANGE_LOG.md file recording changed behavior

+## Running Locally

+If you wish to run the application yourself, you will have to setup a GitHub App.

+First, you will need a location for webhook events to be sent.
+Currently, the best solution we've found for this is [RequestBin](https://requestb.in).
+Note that it expires every 48 hours.

+Next, create an App called "Chronicler (Development Testing)" that can only be installed on your account, matching the settings described in [GitHub App Settings](./doc/github-app-settings.md), with a webhook secret of "chronicler" (the secret matches one encrypted in test files).
+Finally, run `./gradlew run` locally.
+Repositories you install your test GitHub App on will send requests to RequestBin, which you can then take and send on to you local server via a tool such as Postman.